jfarschman/fvtt-scripting/README.md

 * Actor-Converter.py - Create DH adversaries (DnD5e v5.1.2 into DH v1.1.2) - This script converts DnD actor json into DH features and adversaries that must then be manually imported.
 * Apply Aura - Uses Sequencer to apply a small set of curated J2BA effects on tokens
 * Extract_data.py - Convert 5e to DaggerHeart.
 Export data from items into inputs_5e directory, then run this to make a single text file (conversion-sheet.txt).
+* import-dh-from-png.py - takes graphical statblocks using tesseract and converts them into features and adversary .json files for import into FoundryVTT foundryborne/daggerheart v1.1.2.
 * Khul Powers - Azarr Khul is pulling powers from the FANE
 * Khul Protections - Azarr Khul applies a protective shield to himself.
 * Light a Torch - Checks if you have one available and then lights it... illuminating the scene around you.